-By contributing to an account early, you could be helping them fund anything from a gap year in a foreign country to their college tuition.
+By contributing to an account early, you could be helping the children you love fund anything from a gap year in a foreign country to their college tuition.
 Whatever the case may be, there are several ways to go about giving a family member money.

 We’ll walk you through how much you can give, tax considerations you should be aware of, and the best types of accounts you can use to gift money to family members who aren’t yet adults.